Adding Wood Structural Panels to a Fire-Tested Wall Assembly

 Q: Can I add wood structural panels to a fire-tested wall assembly that doesn’t already include them?
 I need the exterior walls on a project to be shear walls but the UL assembly I’m specifying doesn’t show sheathing panels.

-A: Yes, wood structural panels can be added to a fire resistance-rated wall assembly that was tested without them.
-Several references permit this, as outlined below:
+A: Several reference permit the addition of structural panels to a fire resistance-rated wall assembly that was tested without them:

 The Underwriter Labs’ General Information for Fire-resistance Ratings – ANSI/UL 263, Section VI item 6, allows the addition of wood structural panels in fire-rated gypsum board wall assemblies and provides relevant construction details.